noamteyssier/paraseq/README.md

 ### Paired-End Processing

 Paired end processing is as simple as single-end processing, but involves implementing the `PairedParallelProcessor` trait on your struct.

+For an example of paired parallel processing see the [paired example](./examples/paired_parallel.rs).

 ```rust
 use std::fs::File;